jparker/search_lingo/README.md

 bar</code> would be treated as two distinct simple tokens.)

 Tokens are passed to parsers as instances of the Token class.
-The Token class provides #operator and #term methods, but delegates all other behavior to the String class.
+The Token class provides <code>#operator</code> and <code>#term</code> methods, but delegates all other behavior to the String class.
 Consequently, when writing parsers, you have the option of either interacting with the token as a raw String or making use of the extra functionality of Tokens.

 ## Parsers

-Any object that can respond to the #call method can be used as a parser.
-If the parser succeeds, it should return an Array of arguments that can be sent to the query object using #public_send, e.g., <code>[:where, { id: 42 }]</code>.
-If the parser fails, it should return a falsey value.
+Any object that can respond to the <code>#call</code> method can be used as a parser.
+If the parser succeeds, it should return an Array of arguments that can be sent to the query object using <code>#public_send</code>, e.g.,
+<code>[:where, { id: 42 }]</code>.
+If the parser fails, it should return a
+falsey value.

 For very simple parsers which need not be reusable, you can pass the parsing logic to the <code>parser</code> method as a block: